Understanding Chicken Allergies in Dogs: A Comprehensive Guide

 Hidden Ingredients and Quality Concerns

-Recent research has revealed that what appears to be a chicken allergy might be more complex.
-Here's what studies have uncovered:
+Recent research indicates that what may seem like a chicken allergy might be more complex.
+Here’s what studies have uncovered:

 Rendered chicken by-products